 A double door refrigerator might seem appealing, at the first glance, but it can never work in a smaller kitchen.
 Though they seem grand and provide lots of storage, still most of us don’t even need that much room.
 Getting a refrigerator of a more reasonable size will take up less room in your kitchen, but it will also be more energy-efficient.

 A good size stove is important, but if you aren’t a cooking loving foody, you can save up some much-needed space by choosing a somewhat smaller stove.
+You can also combine two appliances into one by combining a coffee maker and bean grinder into one machine to save space on the counter.
 The same goes for the exhaust hood and the dishwasher.
 Opt for smaller ones, so that you can have more room for cabinets.